self-hosted · for solo developers

 A real Linux desktop, inside your session.

-host · per-turn sandbox
+host · per-session sandbox

-turn starts
+session starts

 ↳ docker run --runtime=runsc kartaa-session